-- the unknowns with a specific persona that you find yourself remembering long after the commercial is over
+An acting persona in a commercial is a specific persona, especially from an unknown, that you find yourself remembering long after the commercial is over.

 Take Progressive Insurance’s Flo, played by Groundlings actor-comedian Stephanie Courtney, as an example.
 With her classic vintage hairstyle complete with blue headband and her fire-engine-red lipstick, she’s definitely got a look.
 But it’s Flo’s perky personality that’s made Courtney, who’s worked with Progressive since 2008, one of today’s most famous commercial actors.